Affiliate links on Android Authority may earn us a commission. Learn more.

 What does "ratioed" mean on X and how can you spot it?

-As social media develops, new terms spring up to define new social interactions, such as selfie or photobomb.
-One you’ve probably seen in relation to X (formerly Twitter) is the term “ratio.”
-Here’s what it means to be ratioed on X, why it matters, and how to spot one.
+As social media has evolved, new terms have sprung up to define new social interactions, such as “selfie” or “photobomb.”
+One you’ve probably seen in relation to X (formerly Twitter) is the term “ratio” or “ratioed.”
+Here’s what it means to be ratioed on X, why it matters, and how to spot it happening.

 QUICK ANSWER

-On X, a ratio is when the replies on a tweet vastly outnumber its likes and retweets.
+On X, being ratioed is when the replies to a tweet vastly outnumber its likes and retweets.
 It can also refer to the number of likes between two tweets.
-The term is indicative of the majority opinion.
+The term is (supposedly) indicative of majority opinion.

 KEY SECTIONS

-Here’s everything you need to know about the background and usage of the social media trend.
+Here’s everything you need to know about the background and usage of the term.

 Background

-The term “ratio” refers to the relationship between key stats on X. Every tweet has three values: replies, likes, and retweets.
-When someone calls out that ratio, they’re often pointing out that the number of responses to a tweet dramatically exceeds the number of retweets and likes.
+The term “ratio” refers to the relationship between key stats on X. Every tweet has three main numbers: likes, replies, and retweets.
+When someone calls out those numbers, they’re often pointing out that the amount of responses to a tweet dramatically exceeds the number of retweets and likes.
 That suggests that the tweet is unpopular, though of course in reality, people can be fine with a post without liking or sharing it.

-One of the most notable examples of an X/Twitter ratio was in 2017.
-United Airlines responded to a viral video of a passenger removed from one of their planes.
-The tweet gained roughly 50,700 replies, compared to only 6,274 likes.
+One of the most notable examples of an X/Twitter ratio was in 2017, when United Airlines responded to a viral video of a passenger removed from one of their planes.
+The tweet gained roughly 50,700 replies, compared with only 6,274 likes.
 That’s an 8:1 split, which certainly didn’t bode well for United.

 X has since taken measures to allow users to hide the number of responses to a tweet.
 While that may help reduce negative feedback, the meaning of ratio has since transitioned into a verb.
 “To ratio” a tweet generally means making a quote, retweet, or reply that gets more likes and retweets than the original post.